antvis/G6/packages/site/docs/manual/contribute.en.md

 To contribute, you need to understand G6's code structure and development workflow.
 The code repository for G6 is located at: https://github.com/antvis/G6

-If you wish to fix a bug or add a new feature, you should first fork the code to your own repository.随后，在你的仓库中进行相应的修改。Once your changes are ready, submit a Pull Request (PR) back to the G6 repository.
+If you want to fix a bug or add a new feature, you need to first fork a copy of the code to your repository, then make modifications in your repository, and finally submit a Pull Request (PR) to the G6 repository.

 ## Project Structure